-Police & Crime Commissioner (PCC) Katy Bourne will question the Chief Constable about the force’s changes to its policing model at this month’s Performance & Accountability Meeting.
+Police & Crime Commissioner (PCC) Katy Bourne will question the Chief Constable about how the force understands and prepares for increased demand at this month’s Performance & Accountability Meeting.

 PCC welcomes WiSE up to Boys campaign to raise awareness of sexual exploitation of boys and young men

 Sussex Police and Crime Commissioner Katy Bourne has welcomed the launch of a new awareness-raising campaign after a report commissioned by her office found boys and young men risk being overlooked as potential victims of sexual exploitation.